BradHutchings/Mmojo-Server-v1/docs/NEW-36-Build-pi5.md

 The resulting executable will run on any Raspberry Pi 3, 4, and 5 runnng Raspberry Pi OS (Trixie).
 Support files can be packaged in an adjacent `mmojo-server-support` directory.

-Perform this step in a Raspberry Pi 5 aarch64 (arm64) build environment.
+**Where:** Perform this step in a Raspberry Pi 5 aarch64 (arm64) build environment.
 The resulting executable will be copied to your Mmojo SMB share.

 ---
 ## To Do - Build Steps